 At the other end of the spectrum, neutering and spaying in dogs is said to increase the possibility that the dogs will get cancer.
 But that’s not true; it’s correlation, not causation.
 The dogs that are spayed and neutered are living longer (whether due to spaying and neutering or due to increased owner care) and thus are living long enough to get cancer.
-Dogs remaining intact average 8 years old whereas dogs that are spayed or neutered average 10 years–two extra years to get cancer, which targets elderly animals.
+Dogs remaining intact average 8 years old, whereas dogs that are spayed or neutered average 10 years–two extra years to get cancer, which targets elderly animals.

 Thus, it’s not really possible to say what effect, if any, that neutering and spaying actually has upon an animal.
 Even the experts who ran these studies stated they weren’t clear on why the effect was, but some have theorized that it’s purely behavioral; animals not neutered or spayed will get into fights and roam more.
 Thus, again, the actual act of neutering and spaying doesn’t necessarily affect anything directly.
-A poor understanding of what affects lifespan can only lead to further issues.
+A poor understanding of what impacts lifespan can only lead to further issues.

-Purebred Dogs vs Hybrid Vigor
+Purebred Dogs vs. Hybrid Vigor

 What, Exactly, Gets a Dog to Live Longer?

 The question is something that may not be able to be answered.
 There are longevity supplements, such as resveratrol and probiotics, designed to increase a dog’s general health.
 Dogs that are taken regularly to the vet will be treated for potential health issues faster.
-Dogs that are overweight are almost definitely unhealthy and many dog owners need to be educated on the proper weights for dogs.
+Dogs that are overweight are almost definitely unhealthy, and many dog owners need to be educated on the proper weights for dogs.
 Certain breeds may be, unfortunately, doomed from the start.

 Does exercise help?
 Perhaps and perhaps not.
 Exercise might help purely insofar as it keeps weight off.
 After all, cats live longer than dogs and sleep about 18 hours a day.